boltlabs-inc/zip-spec/zip-bolt-support.rst

 3.1 Channel Opening
 -------------
 The customer creates a funding transaction that spends ZEC from a shielded address to a 2-of-2 multi-sig shielded address.
-Here is the flow (1) creating musig shielded address specifying both pub keys, and (2) generating channel tokens
+Here is the flow (1) creating musig shielded address specifying both parties keys and (2) generating channel tokens.

 3.2 Funding Transaction
 -------------